The Sims, Black and White Photography by Yuqi Wang, 2021

 Still Images from the Film “Reality and Dreamspace”

-“Reality and Dreamspace” traverses time and space, with filming locations including the deserts of northwest China, London’s Convent Garden, and the markets of Bordeaux, France.
+“Reality and Dreamspace” traverses time and space, with filming locations including the deserts of northwest China, London’s Covent Garden, and the markets of Bordeaux, France.
 In these locations, Wang interacts with the audience through performance art, exploring the relationship between visibility and illusion.
 The diverse reactions from audiences - ranging from confusion to enthusiasm - reflect the complex relationship between individuals and their environments in a globalized context.

 Home Sweet Home, Multi-media space installations by Yuqi Wang